HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 Anyways:
 After all of this, I have the closing brace and parenthese to end the addLayer function.

-You should be all done, and see circles representing your django model!
+You should be all done, and see circles representing your Django model!

 ## Note:
 This method assumes that all of your data has been collected and tallied appropriately before you even entered it into Django.
 If this is not the case (data entries represent individual observations, which you would like to collect in some way and display these aggregations) you can add another step to tally up data in views.py.
 It really depends on what you're doing, but look to the TotalReligionDiversityData_toJSON() function in the QMH project's views.py to see an example.

 ## Helpful Mapbox Links:
-Mapbox is often a bit tricky to learn, especially when you're trying to populate a map with a django model's worth of data (and without using mapbox studio to do so)!
+Mapbox is often a bit tricky to learn, especially when you're trying to populate a map with a Django model's worth of data (and without using mapbox studio to do so)!
 Here are some additional links I found to be helpful:

 * Perhaps this link, but really [all of the links on the lefthand sidebar of this page](https://www.mapbox.com/mapbox-gl-js/example/add-image-generated/) which is weirdly different than the Mapbox JS developer's guide...